Estate Cleanouts

 • Practice self-care: Plan pleasant activities between sorting sessions

-Remember that there's no "right" timeline for this process.
+Final Thoughts: There's no "right" timeline for this process.
 Some families complete estate cleanouts in a few weeks, others take months.
 What matters is moving at a pace that feels respectful to your loved one's memory and manageable for your family's emotional well-being.